 Lights up instantly with smart LED bulbs inside.
-Glow is impact activated.
+Glow is impact-activated.
 Shuts off when not in use.
 Great for night games.
-Durable, water-resistant.
-A good size for teen hands.
+Durable; water-resistant.
+A good size for kids' hands.
 Made of easy-to-grip material.
 Easy to replace batteries when necessary.

 Battery compartment affects the weight, so it does not throw like a standard football.
 May arrive deflated, so have a pump on hand.

 Affordable price point.
 Bright green LED light.
 Especially rugged design.
 LED light turns on when thrown, dropped, or punted.
 Optimized for small hands.
 Grippy shape.
 Easy to find in the dark.

 Especially durable Nerf material.
 Bold flashing LED lights.
 Impacts and bites activate LED lights.
 Lightweight.
 Weather-resistant.
 Available in blue, yellow, and red.
 For large to small breeds.

 Available in large/medium and medium/small, so double-check before you buy.

 Easy for small hands to catch.
 Up to 4 hours of glowing after being exposed to a light.
 Intensely bright green glow.
 Waterproof.
 Durable design.
 Includes air pump.

 Its slick, rubbery texture is not for everyone.

 Football ships with an air pump.
 Good for use at the beach, as it’s water-resistant and floats, but you also can play in the backyard or at the park.
 Battery only runs when the ball is in motion.